Singing lessons near me in Saint Paul, MN

 Voice lessons in Summit-University, Como

-Irene taught about 23 hours ago
+Irene taught 25 days ago

 The student and tutor reviewed vocal warm-ups and techniques to address vocal congestion and expand range, practicing specific exercises and singing two songs.
 They discussed strategies for managing saliva buildup and maintaining vocal health, with a plan to continue practicing warm-ups and vocal exercises.